semihcihan/storeconfig/Project.md

   - `axios` or a similar HTTP client for making API requests.
   - `yargs` or `commander` for creating the CLI interface.
   - `dotenv` for managing environment variables for configuration.
+  - `zod` for schema declaration and validation to ensure type-safe handling of JSON files.

 ## Core Features